cloudprizm/webpack-parts/README.md

 ## Motivation
 In world of monorepos, there could be a tons of different configurations - at some point I had low level of trust on existing solutions, and production grade configs were hard to track and understand at first sight, so I needed something more bulletproof, easy to change - something which would sound correct without too much details.
 For me it was hard to create n-variation to any occasions and be fluent with that since code was growing and I was afraid that at some point I will loose momentum, so general idea behind this is - allow to provide any change, however within context where it will be used rather than having it prepare somewhere, far away from context.
-This makes config more flexible and even providing any experimental configuration does not end up with total crash.
+This makes config more flexible and provide abstraction over structure, so it should be pretty safe for the future and even providing any experimental configuration does not end up with total crash.

 ## Implementation details
 Whole configuration is based upon monad `Reader` and `Lenses`.
 Reader give you ability to compose any chunk of information and ability to run it within some part of common configuration.
 Lenses allow you to override any path in immutable type safe way.